google-site-verification=N7XBTSjm6zxiCj00n7sT66sY7ecyvfLOptaWpvfBp2Q

 Etc…

 Tournament organizers have the final say on any disputes that may come up during the competition.
 Tournament organizers may also modify this ruleset to fix unforeseen issues that may arise during the competition.
-Players who cheat, misbehave, or break any rule of TORG Gaming Expo or the venue may be disqualified at the discretion of tournament organizers or TORG staff.
+Players who cheat, misbehave, or break any rule of The TORG Gaming Expo or the Greater Columbus Convention Center may be disqualified at the discretion of tournament organizers or TORG staff.

 bottom of page